Steve Largent: Football career

-In 1987, Largent ended his participation in the NFLPA strike after the third and final week of the strike.
+In 1987, Largent returned to play in a game against the Detroit Lions just before the end of the National Football League Players Association strike.
+Facing replacement players, he amassed 15 catches for 261 yards and three touchdowns.
 With the retirement of Charlie Joiner the previous year, Largent became the NFL's active leader in career receiving yards, retaining that lead until his retirement in 1989.
-He broke Joiner's all-time record for receiving yards (12,146) in Week 3 of 1988.
-In the same season, he suffered a concussion and lost two teeth when he was hit by Mike Harden of the Denver Broncos.
-Harden was tackled by Largent and lost a fumble 14 weeks later after Harden's initial interception.
+He broke Joiner's all-time record for receiving yards (12,146) in week 3 of 1988.

+In the same season, he was knocked unconscious and suffered a concussion and two cracked teeth when he was hit in the head with a forearm by Mike Harden of the Denver Broncos; Harden was fined $5000 by the league.
+Fourteen weeks later, in a rematch, Harden intercepted Dave Krieg's pass in the end zone, but Largent raced over and inflicted a blindside hit that caused Harden to fall to the ground and fumble the ball, which Largent then recovered; the play was negated by a defensive penalty, but Largent had gotten his revenge.

 In 1989, Largent became the first Seahawks player to win the Steve Largent Award for his spirit, dedication, and integrity.

-During his playing career Largent was given the nickname “Yoda” for his ability to catch anything thrown at him.
-He attributes this ability from a skeet shooting buddy that focuses only on the edge of the skeet, as he only focuses on the tip of the ball to track and catch balls, in the era where receivers and defensive backs don't wear gloves.
-This also allowed him to quickly adjust from catching with left-handed Jim Zorn to right-handed Dave Krieg.
+During his playing career, Largent was given the nickname "Yoda" for his ability to catch anything thrown at him.
+He attributed this ability to a skeet shooting buddy, a sport that focuses only on the edge of the skeet, as he only focused on the tip of the ball to track and catch balls, in the era where receivers and defensive backs did not wear gloves.
+This also allowed him to quickly adjust from catching balls thrown by left-handed Jim Zorn to right-handed Dave Krieg.